Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Introduction

 \section{Introduction}

 Deploying multi-robot systems, including quadrotors and autonomous vehicles, plays a crucial role in applications ranging from search and rescue operations to warehouse automation and large-scale environmental mapping.
-Generating feasible trajectories that coordinates the robots behaviors is a fundamental requirement in multi-robot deployment.
-Furthermore, generation of diverse and feasible multi-robot motions can also be used to construct data-driven simulations to train navigation policies, as in \cite{8865441, Mavrogiannis2020BGAPBS, prorok2022holy}.
+Generating feasible trajectories that coordinate the robots behaviors is a fundamental requirement in multi-robot deployment.
+Furthermore, generating diverse and feasible multi-robot motions can also be used to construct data-driven simulations to train navigation policies, as in \cite{8865441, Mavrogiannis2020BGAPBS, prorok2022holy}.

-Current approaches to multi-robot motion planning is primarily divided into two paradigms.
-On one hand, we have the distributed approaches that allows each robot to independently plan its motions \cite{adajania2023amswarm, Luis2019OnlineTG, Grfe2022EventtriggeredAD, chen2023toward}.
-They leverage communication between the robots or predictions of the neighboring robot's motions to ensure feasible coordination.
-Distributed approaches are computationally fast but only implicitly consider the interaction between the robots.
-As a result, they have access to a restricted feasible space.
-In contrast, centralized methods plan in the joint space of all the robots \cite{6385823, Rastgar2020GPUAC}.
-These can dramatically improve the trajectory quality in terms of smoothness, arc-length, etc. Moreover, the enhanced feasible space can also prove crucial while planning in tight spaces.
-However, the biggest challenge of centralized trajectory optimization is that the number of inter-robot collision constraints grows steeply with the number of robots \cite{6385823}, leading to poor scalability as the number of robots increases.
+Current approaches to multi-robot motion planning are primarily divided into two paradigms.
+On the one hand, we have distributed approaches that allow each robot to plan its motion independently \cite{adajania2023amswarm, Luis2019OnlineTG, Grfe2022EventtriggeredAD, chen2023toward} using communication with other robots or predictions of their future trajectories to maintain coordination.
+These methods are computationally fast but only consider inter-robot interactions implicitly, which limits the feasible solution space.
+In contrast, centralized methods plan in the joint space of all robots \cite{6385823, Rastgar2020GPUAC}.
+This can dramatically improve the trajectory quality in terms of smoothness, arc-length, and other metrics.
+Moreover, the enhanced feasible space can also prove crucial when planning in constrained or cluttered environment.
+However, the primary challenge of centralized trajectory optimization is that the number of inter-robot collision constraints grows steeply with the number of robots \cite{6385823}, leading to poor scalability as the number of robots increases.